-Functionality, not fancy tech, is what’s going to be at the heart of B2B payments innovation.
+Functionality, not fancy tech, is what’s going to be at the heart of B2B global payments innovation.
 With more and more companies transacting across borders – even SMBs and sole traders – seamlessness will be key.

 Behind the scenes, it won’t necessarily be cutting edge technology that innovators look to.
 Blockchain will add value in terms of information legitimacy and fraud prevention and cryptocurrency remains one to watch as a currency option.
 But, as a method of delivering friction-free, cross-border payments solutions, from 2018 onwards, it’s all about the Ecosystem.

 Ecosystems are ultimately where the biggest immediate global payments innovation will come from.
 Traditional banks are aware that they are unable to deliver faster payment solutions or the customer experience in terms of data visibility and multi-device payments solutions on their own.

 Nor, despite their size and wealth, are they able to build these solutions themselves.
 Partnerships with fintechs are the way forward.
 Juniper is forecasting that the proportion of cross-border B2B transfer values put through fintech startups will grow between 2017 and 2022 from 7.5% to 13.3%.

 Agile, largely API-driven, operating securely via the cloud, fintechs provide innovation at speed and low-cost from the point of use by the customer.
 Many cross-border payments options are punitively expensive for SMBs.
 The high cost and slow pace of moving money into different countries and currencies is prohibitive to growth.

 Traditionally, the infrastructure necessary to manage currency risks and monitor FX fluctuations has only been open to large corporations.
 Fintechs break down these barriers.
 Currencycloud’s Global Collections, for example, enables businesses to have a local bank account in the EU and in the US – the two largest economic markets with 700 million customers.